joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 ### `vpc_from_nlmixr2_fit.R`

-Helper R script containing utility functions for generating a categorical VPC from an `nlmixr2` fit.
+Helper R script containing utility functions for generating a categorical visual predictive check, or categorical VPC, from an `nlmixr2` fit.

 The main user-facing function is: